-Lines 9-10.
+Lines 9 and 10.
 Multiply your total indirect expenses (line 8, column (b)) by the business percentage from line 3.
 Enter the result on line 9.
 Add this amount to the total direct expenses (line 8, column (a)) and enter the total on line 10.

 Lines 11-13.
 Enter any other business expenses that are not attributable to business use of the home on line 11.
-For employees, examples include travel, supplies, and business telephone expenses.
 Farmers generally should enter their total farm expenses before deducting office-in-the-home expenses.
 Do not enter the deductible part of your self-employment tax.
 Add the amounts on lines 10 and 11, and enter the total on line 12.
 Subtract line 12 from line 4, and enter the result on line 13.
 This is your deduction limit.
 You use it to determine whether you can deduct any of your other expenses for business use of the home this year.
 If you cannot, you will carry them over to the next year in which you use actual expenses to figure the deduction.
+If line 13 is zero or less, enter zero.
+Deduct your expenses for deductible home mortgage interest, real estate taxes, casualty losses, and any business expenses not attributable to use of your home on the appropriate lines of the schedule(s) for Form 1040 or Form 1040-SR as explained earlier under Where To Deduct.